Banata

 password: "securePassword123",

-name: "Jane Doe", // Optional display name
+name: "Jane Doe", // optional display name

-email: "jane@example.com", // Optional -- only if emailPassword is also enabled
+email: "jane@example.com", // optional -- only relevant if email auth is also enabled

 });